jamesspearsv/age-calculator/devlog.md

 - Write function to convert number of days between inputed date and current date back into number of years, months, and days
 - Write funciton to display result of the calculation to the user

+## February 27, 2024

+During this session, I finished implementing the age calcuation functions.
+What remained to do was to parse the number of days between the submitted date and the current date into the number of years, months, and days.
+To do this parsing a standard year of 365 days and a standard month of 30 days is assumed.
+I do this parsing in `parseDays()` in `calc.js`.
+One not is that this function does not account for the extra day in any leap years between the submitted year and current year.
+These extra days are included in the number of days returned in the result.

+Additionally, I wrote the brief function to display the result of the whole calculation to the user.
+This is done in `displayResult()`.

+### Next steps

+All that remains is to do one more validation check when the user submits the form.
+Users should not be able to input an invalid date such as 2/30/2024.
+I think this check is best done when the user clicks submit and after the form is validated using `validateForm()`